Hours of Service: The 100/150 Air Mile Exemptions

 What is an Air Mile?

-An “air mile” is a nautical measurement of distance that basically excludes any twists or turns.
-So, if your headquarters is located at Point A, an air mile is the distance you would travel in a straight line to your destination – Point B.
+An “air mile” is a nautical measurement of distance that excludes any twists or turns.
+If your headquarters is located at Point A, an air mile is the distance you would travel in a straight line to your destination: Point B.

 Who Can Utilize the 100/150 Air Mile Exemption?